sug44/FpvDroneForAC/README.txt

 Go to Content Manager > Settings > Assetto Corsa > Apps and check the "Enable Python apps" checkbox and the "FPV Drone" checkbox below.
 Go to Fpv Drone settings at Content Manager > Settings > Apps > FPV Drone and set each input axis with the axis on your controller.
 You can see your controller axes in Content Manager > Settings > Assetto Corsa > Controls, and on the right will be your controllers.
+While you're here check if your throttle range of motion is 0 to 1 and if it is check the "Throttle range of motion is 0 to 1" checkbox in the Fpv Drone settings.
+You can tell that your throttle range of motion is 0 to 1 by checking if your throttle axis value doesnt move all the way up or down.
 Some axes on your controller might be inverted, if so you can check the "invert *axis*" checkmark in the Fpv Drone settings.
 If you use a radio controller, change the "mode" to "Acro" Default values are for dualshock 4 gamepad.